schirrmie/upm/README.md

 # Requirements
-For running UPM you need a webserver with php7.X and a MariaDB database.
-You also need the php library phpseclib (> 2.0) and mysql.
-You can start with 1 CPU and 1GB Ram to manage < 100 hosts.
+For running UPM you need a webserver with php7.X and a MariaDB database. you also need the php library phpseclib (> 2.0) and mysql. you can start with 1 CPU and 1GB Ram to manage < 100 hosts.
 With 4 CPU and 2GB Ram you can manage up to 1000 hosts with good performance.
 Please see the FAQ for more informations about requirements and performance.

 # Installation
-You need a working webserver with php7.X
+you need a working webserver with php7.X
 Install the php librarys phpseclib and mysql.

 Debian based systems